KamleshKG/advanced-ansible-july2025/Day1/README.md

 ## Info - Container Images
 <pre>
 - Container Images are similar to Operating System ISO files we download from microsoft, ubuntu, etc.,
+- technically it is possible to have more than one applicaiton per Container Image, but that is the best practice
+- as per industry best practices, only one application per container is allowed
 - is a blueprint of a running container
 - all the necessary softwares can be installed while creating a image
 - using container image, we can create containers